 - Intentional acts such as bullying or sexual harassment by a teacher or other students.

-- 2. When are schools liable for an employee’s intentional wrongful acts?
+- 2. What about intentional wrongful acts?

-- 5. What is Title IX discrimination in Nevada schools?
+- 5. Title IX Discrimination

 - What they were doing occurred during business hours, and